 Here is one example of how a bot could be styled differently from the default settings:

-You can view all the message styling options in our technical description of the
+You can view all the message styling options in our technical guide to the chatMessage object.

-Looking for something not addressed above?
-Just reach out to our Customer Success team!>
+Looking for something not addressed here?
+Reach out to our Customer Success team!